What is the Covid-19 coronavirus?

-From Friday 24 April to Tuesday 28 Acque Bresciane is in support to supply water to the military contingent of the Russian army's chemical, radiological and biological defense in the sanitation of the Rsa in the Brescia area: three teams of 25 elements at work, composed of military doctors supported by both Russian and Italian nurses and specialists.
-Download photos
+From Friday 24th April to Tuesday 28th Acque Bresciane supplied water to the military contingent of the Russian army's chemical, radiological and biological defense in the sanification of care homes in the Brescia area: three teams of 25 military doctors supported both by Russian and Italian nurses and specialists.
+Download the pictures

-- the channel dedicated to users for any contractual and information requests through the email channel email@example.com and the website acquebresciane.it in the online Help Desk and Forms;
+- email address available to customers for any contractual and information requests at firstname.lastname@example.org and on the website acquebresciane.it in the online Help Desk and Forms;

-- the suspension of supply interruption actions following notice of default;
+- the suspension of supply interruption actions following notice of arrears;

-- non-application of interest on arrears on issues expiring during the period of implementation of the containment measures for payments made in excess of the due date and/or 15 days following the end of the suspension of restrictions;
+- non-application of interest on arrears on bills expiring during the period of implementation of the containment measures for payments overdue 15 days after the end of the suspension of restrictions;

-- possibility to request the instalment of documents through the call centre channel and/or submission of the request which can be downloaded from the website at firstname.lastname@example.org.
+- possibility to request the instalment of documents through the call centre and/or submission of the request (downloadable from the website at email@example.com)